The author begins with these three production abstractions...

 highly recommended for all citizens

-Whatever you previously thought about Edward Snowden will be changed for the better after you read this book. (full disclosure, I
+Whatever you previously thought about Edward Snowden will be changed for the better after you read this book. (full disclosure, I had no intention of reading this book

-had no intention of reading this book until I watched the Oliver Stone movie titled "Snowden"
+until I watched the Oliver Stone movie titled "Snowden" in 2020)

 Why Trust Science?
 (2019) by Naomi Oreskes